btror/mc-pathfinding/CONTRIBUTING.md

 - When adding new classes or files make sure to follow the [data model](#data-model).
 - Make sure existing unit tests pass and add new ones if possible.
   - For example, if you add a new pathfinding algorithm you'll need to add unit tests in the `SimulationTest` and `SimulationFactoryTest` files.
 - Make sure any new features work properly before creating a PR.
-You can do this by running your plugin on a local spigot server.
+You can do this by building a jar file and adding it your local server.
-  - Here's a useful tutorial on how to set up up a local server and configure plugins: TODO: insert YT video
+  - One way to test new features/fixes is to create a temporary class that implements `CommandExecutor`, then call the static methods on `McPathfinding`.
-  - There's also a file for running testing commands: TODO: create command file to run stuff with everything commented out
+  - Watch this [tutorial](https://www.youtube.com/watch?v=lyzcll2JNOA) by [The Breakdown](https://www.youtube.com/@TheBreakdownXYZ) on how to set up up a local server if you don't have one.

 ## Data Model